danielbalagula/plainview-class/README.md

 - labels for form info overflow when screen is tight (they shouldn't)
 - ~~edge styles have grey at the ends (they shouldn't)~~ Altered: edge styles don't represent response relationships
 - lines wrap and break in-between words (they shouldn't)
+- line breaks sometimes go beyond node widths (they shouldn't)
+- ~~responses' original uses are not recorded (they should be)~~ Fixed 10/24/2016

 ##To Do:
-- ~~link a citation instead of writing an argument as a response~~ Compelted 10/19/2016
+- ~~link a citation instead of writing an argument as a response~~ Completed 10/19/2016
 - implement article data type
 - accept JSON request from client
 - add comments to debate experiences and arguments